lsst-it/ittn-024/index.rst

 Exterior Calibracion Hill
 ---------------------------

-These 4 locations are connected by a single mode 24-strand fibers optics caable form the computer room.
+In these 4 areas, all are connected with 24 Fiber optic filament cables that come from the computer room located in the main building.

-A mufa splice was installed in the exteral pullbox on the calibration hill.
-Where it is separated into 4 cables and each fiber optic cable is routed to each location as the image shows
+A Fiber optic splice enclosure (MUFA) was used on the calibration hill, the fiber optic filaments inside the MUFA were separated into 4 separate fiber optic cables.
+Each one of these cables was routed towards each location as shown in the image below.

 Calibration Hill image